Skitz23/cloudcomputing_aws/README.md

 - Deploy globally in minutes this means that you can expand to new geographic regions and deploy globally in minutes.
 For example, AWS has infrastructure all over the world, so you can deploy your application in multiple physical locations with just a few clicks.

 # Types of Cloud Computing
+- Infrastructure as a service (IaaS) is a type of cloud computing service that offers essential compute, storage, and networking resources on demand, on a pay-as-you-go basis.
+IaaS is one of the four types of cloud services

+- Platform as a service (PaaS) is a cloud computing model where a third-party provider delivers hardware and software tools to users over the internet.
+Usually, these tools are needed for application development.